fixie/fixie.github.io/docs/console-runner.md

 }
 {% endhighlight %}

 When you run the tests like normal, the `Options` collection is empty, so all of the *possible* test methods are treated as test methods and executed.
-However, you may specify `Options` values at the command line using `key=value` pairs:
+However, you may specify `Options` values at the command line using `--key value` pairs:

-    Fixie.Console.exe path/to/your/test/project.dll --parameter include=CategoryA
+    Fixie.Console.exe path/to/your/test/project.dll --include CategoryA

 Now, the `Options` collection *will* contain a value for the key "include", and *only* methods with `[CategoryA]` will run.
 The same key can be specified multiple times at the command line, and as a result the `Options` collection will make *all* of them available to your convention:

-    Fixie.Console.exe path/to/your/test/project.dll --parameter include=CategoryA --parameter include=CategoryB
+    Fixie.Console.exe path/to/your/test/project.dll --include CategoryA --include CategoryB